This is the first of a series on Homo sapiens political philosophy

 “goodnesswhich”.
 In the recent 2000 years, humankind discovered and pursues

-practice modern goodness, often never having discovered Yeshua, and that seems
+modern goodness, often never having discovered Yeshua, and that seems OK.
+Every

-We hear, “There’s nothing new under the sun”.
-That includes goodnesswhich; it
+“There’s nothing new under the sun”.
+That includes goodnesswhich; it existed

-existed before awareness emerged.
-I want to collaborate with contemporary
+before awareness emerged.
+I want to collaborate with contemporary people to

-people to benefit from Yeshua’s and other ancient thinkers’ messages that
+benefit from Yeshua’s and other ancient thinkers’ messages that advocate good

-Of all the messages I’ve encountered, the most impactful is this: Each Homos
+messages I’ve encountered, the most impactful is this: Each Homos sapiens may

 performance may be.
 From Yeshua, this notion comes as a command to a